Glitterz001/alx-system_engineering-devops/0x00-shell_basics/README.md

-print path name of the current working directory
+print the name of the current working directory display the contents of the current directory